eserating-chwy/siren4j/ProjectHome.md

 **Current Release is [Siren4J-1.1.3](https://code.google.com/p/siren4j/wiki/CurrentRelease)**

 This is a java library to help with the creation and use of Hypermedia entities as specified by the Siren hypermedia specification.
-See https://github.com/kevinswiber/siren for more detail on the specification.
+See https://github.com/kevinswiber/siren for more details on the specification.

-It contains classes to that represent the Siren components (Entity, Link, Action, Field).
+It contains classes that represent the Siren components (Entity, Link, Action, Field).
 See: https://code.google.com/p/siren4j/wiki/Siren4JComponents

 These can be easily built with a fluent builder API.